Spectral State Compression of Markov Processes: Minimax Estimation of Low-Rank Markov Models

 Consider a Markov chain with transition matrix $\bP \in \mathbb{R}^{p\times p}$ and frequency matrix $\bF \in \mathbb{R}^{p\times p}$.
 Suppose that $\rank(\bP)=\rank(\bF)=r$ and we are given a $(n+1)$-long trajectory $\{X_0,\ldots, X_n\}$ starting at an arbitrary initial state.
 It is natural to estimate $\bP$ and $\bF$ via the \emph{empirical frequency matrix} and \emph{empirical transition matrix}, given by

-Note that $\tilde\bF,\tilde\bP$ are in fact the maximum likelihood estimators and strongly consistent \citep{anderson1957statistical}.
+Here, $1_{\{\cdot\}}$ is the indicator function and $1_p$ is the $p$-dimensional vector with all ones.
+Note that $\tilde\bF,\tilde\bP$ are in fact the maximum likelihood estimators and strongly consistent \cite{anderson1957statistical}.
 However, they do not account for the knowledge of a small Markov rank.
 Consider the special case of $r=1$, where the Markov chain reduces to a sequence of i.i.d. random variables.
 Knowledge of $r=1$ reduces the matrix estimation problem into estimation of a $p$-state discrete distribution.
 In contrast, the empirical estimators essentially look for a $p^2$-state distributions and will incur larger estimation errors.

 We propose the following spectral method for estimating low-rank Markov chains.